-As Superintendent of Schools for the Cherokee County School District, Dr. Brian V. Hightower continues to take great pride in leading its 41,000 students and 5000 employees in “Educating the Emerging Generation.”
-Most recently, Dr. Hightower was appointed by Georgia Governor Brian Kemp to serve on his Superintendents Advisory Council and honored for the sixth straight year to the Atlanta Business Chronicle’s “Who’s Who” in Education.
+As Superintendent of Schools and CEO for the Cherokee County School District since February 2016, Dr. Brian V. Hightower takes great pride in leading its 42,000 students and 5,000 employees in “Educating the Emerging Generation.”
+For the 2023-24 School Year, Dr. Hightower will serve on Georgia Governor Brian Kemp’s Superintendents Advisory Council, Cognia's GA Superintendent Advisory Board and as an oft-consulted senior leader for State Superintendent Richard Woods.

-Also, for the 2021-22 school year, Dr. Hightower will continue to serve on the State Superintendent’s Advisory Council and as immediate Past-Chairman for the Georgia Education Coalition, a legislative lobby consortium of large and growing school districts in Georgia.
-Dr. Hightower will also serve as the Board of Control Chair for the North Georgia RESA districts and continue to serve as a National Research Fellow with the Educational Research and Design Institute and as a charter member of Leading Ed Solutions, a national coalition of Superintendents dedicated to researching and addressing some of the most important issues facing public education today.
+Also, during the coming school year, Dr. Hightower will also serve as the Board Chair for the North Georgia RESA, a Board Member of the Georgia Education Coalition and as a National Research Fellow with the Educational Research and Design Institute, Finally, he remains as a charter member of Cognia’s Leadership Circle, a national coalition of Superintendents dedicated to growing educational leaders and addressing some of the most important issues facing public education today.

 Recently, Dr. Hightower was recognized for the second time as a national finalist by Varsity Brands for its “Spirit Award—Superintendent of the Year” and honored for the sixth time by the Atlanta Business Chronicle as one of the Top Educational Leaders in Georgia.
 As recently as 2022, Dr. Hightower was honored by the Georgia School Superintendent Association as a Finalist for Georgia’s Superintendent of the Year, which capped that organization’s honoring him with one of 10 statewide President’s Award to him earlier in the year.